 The project

-Sophie, a publishing executive, had been renting a 2-bedroom apartment near the Porte de Versailles for eight years.
-With her daughter starting primary school, she wanted to buy a proper 3-bedroom apartment with two separate bedrooms, not a converted office, in a quality school district, close to her workplace and her mother, who lived in the 7th.
+Sophie, a publishing executive, had rented a two-room flat near the Porte de Versailles for eight years.
+With her daughter starting primary school, she wanted to buy a proper three-room flat with two separate bedrooms, not a converted office, in a good school district, close to her workplace and to her mother, who lived in the 7th.

-The 460,000 euro budget was based on a deposit of 90,000 euros (savings plus a family gift) and a 25-year mortgage.
-The debt-to-income ratio was tight: she needed to stay below 35%, factoring in co-ownership charges.
+The 460,000 euro budget rested on a deposit of 90,000 euros, made up of savings and a family gift, and a 25-year mortgage.
+The debt-to-income ratio was tight: she had to stay below 35% once co-ownership charges were factored in.
 Every euro counted.

-Sophie had started searching on her own but faced two problems: daytime viewings were impossible (office hours), and decent properties were gone by the weekend before she could make an offer.
+Sophie had begun searching on her own but ran into two problems.
+Daytime viewings were impossible during office hours, and the decent properties were gone by the weekend, before she could make an offer.

 The search strategy

-Catherine Ziegler targeted three neighborhoods in the 15th offering the best quality-of-life-to-price ratio for a family profile: Commerce for its schools and neighborhood life, Convention for its metro access and slightly lower prices, and Vaugirard for the Georges-Brassens park.
+Catherine Ziegler targeted three neighbourhoods in the 15th with the best balance of quality of life and price for a family: Commerce for its schools and street life, Convention for its metro access and slightly lower prices, and Vaugirard for the Georges-Brassens park.

-The property hunter set a decisive criterion from the outset: the school.
-She mapped the highest-rated school groups in the area and defined a 600-meter perimeter around each one.
-The entire search was concentrated within these zones.
+The property hunter set the decisive criterion from the outset: the school.
+She mapped the highest-rated school groups in the area and drew a 600-metre perimeter around each one.
+The whole search stayed within those zones.

-To work around the daytime viewing problem, Catherine systematically negotiated early morning or late afternoon slots with agents and carried out solo pre-viewings to eliminate properties that did not fit, sparing Sophie from losing half-days of work.
+To get round the daytime viewing problem, Catherine secured early morning or late afternoon slots with agents and carried out solo pre-viewings to weed out properties that did not fit, sparing Sophie lost half-days at work.

 The property found

-After six weeks and nine targeted viewings (five of which were solo pre-viewings by Catherine), a 3-bedroom apartment of 55 sqm caught their attention.
-Located on the 5th and top floor of a small 1950s building on rue de la Federation, it offered a bright dual-aspect layout: an 18 sqm south-facing living room, two bedrooms of 11 and 10 sqm on the courtyard side, a 7 sqm open kitchen, and a bathroom with bathtub.
+After six weeks and nine targeted viewings, five of them solo pre-viewings by Catherine, a three-room flat of 55 sqm caught their attention.
+On the 5th and top floor of a small 1950s building on rue de la Fédération, it offered a bright dual aspect: an 18 sqm south-facing living room, two bedrooms of 11 and 10 sqm on the courtyard side, a 7 sqm open kitchen and a bathroom with bathtub.

-The lack of an elevator was the weak point, but this was offset by several assets: a nursery and primary school 300 meters away, the Commerce market 5 minutes away, Commerce metro station (line 8) 4 minutes away, and very low co-ownership charges (120 euros per month, individual gas heating).
+The lack of a lift was the weak point, offset by several assets: a nursery and primary school 300 metres away, the Commerce market 5 minutes away, Commerce metro station on line 8 four minutes away, and very low co-ownership charges of 120 euros a month, with individual gas heating.

-The overall condition was clean but dated: carpet in the bedrooms, a kitchen fitted in the 2000s, and yellowed paintwork.
-Catherine estimated the renovation budget at 12,000 to 15,000 euros for a full refresh (painting, flooring, kitchen).
+The overall condition was clean but dated, with carpet in the bedrooms, a kitchen fitted in the 2000s and yellowed paintwork.
+Catherine put the renovation budget at 12,000 to 15,000 euros for a full refresh of painting, flooring and kitchen.

 The negotiation

-The asking price of 460,000 euros (8,364 euros per sqm) was in the upper range for a 5th floor without elevator in this micro-area.
-Catherine Ziegler structured the negotiation around three points: the absence of an elevator (standard discount of 5 to 7% compared to a property with elevator on the same floor), the necessary refreshment work, and the D-rated energy performance certificate (acceptable but not excellent).
+The asking price of 460,000 euros, or 8,364 euros per sqm, sat in the upper range for a 5th floor without a lift in this micro-area.
+Catherine Ziegler built the negotiation on three points: the lack of a lift, which carries a standard discount of 5 to 7% against a property with one on the same floor; the refresh work needed; and the D-rated energy performance certificate, acceptable but not excellent.

-The initial offer at 420,000 euros was rejected.
-Catherine raised it to 430,000 euros, highlighting the solidity of Sophie’s financing (written bank approval, verified deposit) and the desired speed of signing.
-The seller, eager to close in order to finance a purchase in the provinces, accepted.
+The opening offer of 420,000 euros was rejected.
+Catherine raised it to 430,000 euros, stressing the strength of Sophie’s financing, with written bank approval and a verified deposit, and her readiness to sign quickly.
+The seller, keen to close in order to fund a purchase in the provinces, accepted.
 The preliminary sale agreement was signed 12 days after the viewing.

 What this mission illustrates

-A property hunter frees up time, a decisive advantage for people with constraints.
-Sophie could not visit during the week or queue at open houses on Saturdays.
-Catherine Ziegler filtered, pre-visited, and organized useful viewings at compatible times.
-For an active single mother, this delegation changes everything.
+A property hunter frees up time, a decisive advantage for people under pressure.
+Sophie could not view during the week or queue at open houses on Saturdays.
+Catherine Ziegler filtered, pre-viewed and arranged useful viewings at workable times.
+For a working single mother, this delegation changes everything.

-The school criterion structures the search intelligently.
-Instead of scanning the entire 15th, Catherine concentrated prospecting around the best schools in the area.
-This method narrows the perimeter without sacrificing quality and allows identifying relevant properties faster.
-This is the methodical approach of a professional property hunter.
+The school criterion shapes the search intelligently.
+Rather than scanning the whole 15th, Catherine focused prospecting around the best schools in the area.
+This narrows the perimeter without losing quality and surfaces relevant properties faster, the methodical approach of a professional property hunter.

-The absence of an elevator is a legitimate negotiation lever.
-A 5th floor without elevator carries an objective discount on the Parisian market.
-Catherine documented it with comparables to achieve a 6.5% reduction, a saving that covered almost the entire renovation budget.
-Knowing how to negotiate methodically turns an apparent defect into a financial advantage.
+The lack of a lift is a legitimate negotiation lever.
+A 5th floor without a lift carries an objective discount on the Parisian market.
+Catherine documented it with comparables to win a 6.5% reduction, a saving that covered almost the entire renovation budget.
+Knowing how to negotiate methodically turns an apparent flaw into a financial advantage.

-Are you a single parent looking for a suitable apartment in the 15th?
-Contact Catherine Ziegler at Home Select for personalized guidance.
+Are you a single parent looking for the right flat in the 15th?
+Contact Catherine Ziegler at Home Select for tailored guidance.

 Frequently asked questions